gunjanraval/WhatsappBot/README.md

-# Sirius
+# Columbus
-A simple assistant for Whatsapp
+A Whatsapp bot with an arsenal of features.
 ## Usage
+ * Clone repo
-Clone repo, chromedriver should be in the same folder (Download appropriate version from [here](https://chromedriver.chromium.org/downloads)).
-Only requirement is selenium.
-Install it with pip.
-Open your whatsapp and make a new group named "Sirius".
+ * Chromedriver.exe should be in the same folder (Download appropriate version from [here](https://chromedriver.chromium.org/downloads)).
-Alternatively, in the script change 'name' to any group or contact name you already have in your phone.
-Use as follows : Sirius command parameters.
-To change the invocation, set phrase to whatever you want.
-Please not as of now most things are case sensitive.
+* Create a new whatsapp group names Columbus(Or you can change the "name" field in the code to any existing group or contact).
+* Anyone can access the bot using the following query: Columbus <command>
+* You can also change the bot name, by changing the "phrase" field in the code.

 ### Commands
 #### 1. spam / crucio